 You will be submitting your poems to a large number of publications, journals, and magazines simultaneously.
 So it is best to keep a log of when, where, and what you send.

 You don’t want to send the same poem to the same publishers multiple times.

 So make a spreadsheet with date, publication name, poem(s) name.
 This will prevent you from sending the same poems to the same publishers over again.

 Maintaining a submissions log is also important as you can mention the publication while submitting that you have sent this poem to other publishers as well.

-Even it will help you to know which publications accepted your poem for publishing so you can notify the other publication about the same if you sent the same poem to multiple publications.
+It will help you to know which publications accepted your poem for publishing so you can notify the other publications if you sent the same poem to multiple publications.

 3. Submit Your Poems Into Poem Contests

-You can also submit your poetry on such contents and if you win the contest, apart from money and awards it can also raise your profile as a poet and make your work more accessible to a wider range of audiences.
+You can also submit your poetry and if you win the contest, apart from money and awards it can raise your profile as a poet.
+This can make your work more accessible to a wider range of audiences.

-To know more about the Contests you should follow some of the publication’s social media pages or visit their websites on a regular basis.
+To know more about contests you should follow some of the publication’s social media pages or visit their websites on a regular basis.

-As these contents will have a lot of contestants so you can expect a higher entry fee ranging from $10-$30, maybe higher sometimes depending upon the publications.
+As these contents will have a lot of contestants so expect a higher entry fee ranging from $10-$30, maybe higher sometimes depending upon the publications.